 Apple sells six different iMacs in two different sizes.
-The size is the most obvious difference - either you choose a model with a 21.5-inch or a 27-inch display (measured diagonally).
+The size is the most obvious difference - either you choose a model with a 21.5in or a 27in display (measured diagonally).
 But there are other variations that mean that finding the iMac that suits you best might not be as obvious as you would expect - which is probably why you are here reading this article.

 We also have the following Mac Buying Advice that might be useful to you: